cdrage/containerfiles/README.md

  **Description:**
  > IMPORTANT NOTE: This is BOOTC.
 This is meant for bootable container applications.
 See: https://github.com/containers/podman-desktop-extension-bootc

- This Containerfile creates a k3s master on AMD64 using CentOS Stream 9.
+ This Containerfile creates a k3s master on AMD64 bootc fedora 42 image.
 So you can run a k8s server on boot.

  In my setup, I have networking done on the ROUTER side where it will automatically assign an IP address based on the MAC.
  It is ideal to take note of this IP address as it will be needed for the nodes to join the cluster.